In this Article

 - Recommended Ages

-Ideally, the typhoid shot is recommended for children older than 2 years of age.
-Alternatively, the TCV can be given at the age of 9-12 months.
+Ideally, the typhoid shot is recommended for children older than 2 years of age. it has to be repeated every 3 years.
+Alternatively, TCV can be given at the age of 9-12 months.

 Things to Avoid Before or After Getting the Typhoid Vaccine

-Before giving your child a typhoid vaccine, keep these things in mind:
+Before giving your child the typhoid vaccine, keep these things in mind:

 - This vaccine cannot be given if your child is allergic to any component of the vaccine.
 The doctor must be made aware of allergies if any, much before the vaccination is given.

-- Your child must not be even moderately ill at the time of getting a vaccination.
+- Your child must not be even moderately ill at the time of getting the vaccination.

 - Anyone who has had a severe reaction to the previous dose of the same vaccine should not be given another dose.